sankarganesh/musicPlayer/san_music_player/README.md

      UAMP

-This project is developed as a part of open source assignment by Group-29 for OSSE Project
+This project is developed as a part of open source assignment by Group-29 for OSSE Project for BITS